 Can my child use the same laptop that was used for older siblings in previous years?

 Do we need to enroll in the Bring Your Own Technology program every year?

 Yes, for scheduling purposes we need a yearly commitment.

 What if I need more information or have questions?

-If you have questions that are not answered by reviewing this website, please contact:
+Please visit http://wlcsd.org/academics/instructional-technology/byod/.
+If you still have questions after reviewing the website, contact: